 How do you prepare for a test?

 How to Take and Pass a School Test

 In addition to preparing well for tests, it is necessary to employ effective strategies while taking tests in the classroom.
 Some worthwhile tips are as follow:

 1. Prepare in Advance Everything You Need for the Test:

 When students arrive in the classroom for tests, they should make sure they already have everything needed for taking the test.
-This would include pencil cases which have pencils, pens, erasers, rulers, protractors, correction fluid, and perhaps other supplies.
+This would include pencil cases that have pencils, pens, erasers, rulers, protractors, correction fluid, and perhaps other supplies.
 I have seen too many students waste time by searching for a pen or pencil when they should have already started answering test questions.

-A 15-minute quiz is much different than an hour long test.
+A 15-minute quiz is much different than an hour-long test.
 If you know the time allotted for a test, you will be able to budget your time and utilize it effectively in answering test questions.
 When students get their tests, they should first glance through the whole paper and start formulating a strategy to answer questions.
 I have always found it a good idea to answer the easier questions first and then come back later to answer the harder ones.
 By doing this, you are not wasting time.
-In addition, pay attention to how many points each section of a test is worth.
+Also, pay attention to how many points each section of a test is worth.
 On most tests, some parts are worth more than others.
 When answering questions, it is always a good idea to spend more time on the questions which are worth the most points.